eugenetriguba/lirc/README.rst

   )

 The address specifies how to reach the lircd daemon.
-On Windows, we pass a (hostname, port) tuple since we connect over TCP.
-However on Linux and macOS, we pass in the socket path.
+On Windows, we pass a ``(hostname, port)`` tuple since we connect over TCP.
+However on Linux and macOS, we pass in the socket path as a string.
 For the client in the example above, we set it up using the defaults for a Linux machine.
-While it illustrates what is customizable, it is not a practical example since you could just call ``Client()`` then if you're on Linux and achieve the same outcome.
+While it illustrates what is customizable, it is not a practical example since you could just call ``Client()`` if you're on Linux and achieve the same outcome.

 Sending IR
 ^^^^^^^^^^